Information on three new free streaming services will be added soon.

 Graphics and artwork being Updated November 9, 2019

 |This site contains information on:|

 A) Installing your local TV antenna and why a local antenna brings so many more local stations than was possible years ago.

-B) How a viewer can add additional TV channels from several FREE internet TV and movie streaming sites.
+B) How a viewer can add additional TV channels from legal and FREE internet TV and movie streaming sites.

-C) How a viewer can add additional TV channels from several PAY internet TV and movie streaming sites, with no contracts.
+C) How a viewer can add additional TV channels from PAY internet TV and movie streaming sites - with no contracts.

 D) Information on changes occurring in TV broadcast standards allowing viewers to capture even more local stations in the near future.

 I provide a few web links you can follow to see what local TV stations will be available to you at your home address before you even step out of the house to buy an antenna.
 If you are skeptical about following links, one of the three is a US government site.
-Not sure if that makes you feel any better, but it does provide some info on TV stations in cities and towns throughout the US..
+Not sure if that makes you feel any better, but it does provide information on TV stations in cities and towns throughout the US.

-I provide information on both free and paid TV internet streaming sites.
-I suggest you give the free ones a try first.
-Paid TV streaming sites start at $5.00 a month, but for a better selection of programs, and often better quality streaming, prices jump to $30 US dollars quickly.
-Some of the highest rated sites cost around $50 US dollars a month.
+You will find information on both free and paid TV internet streaming sites.
+I suggest you give the free sites a try, though several paid TV streaming sites start around $6.00 a month.
+For a larger selection of programs and features like a DVR service, prices jump to $30 US dollars quickly with several sites costing upwards of $75 US dollars a month.
 None of the TV and Movie streaming sites I preview here require a contract.
 You don't pay for a month - you don't see their channels for a month.

-With a TV antenna on the roof, or in the attic, and maybe a DVD player and or a TV streaming service, I believe many viewers will be satisfied with their nightly viewing choices.
+With a TV antenna on the roof, or in the attic, and maybe a DVD player and or a TV streaming service if one does have internet, many cable TV cutting viewers will be satisfied with their nightly viewing choices.